 Summer Academy enables students to dive deep into a course of study, sharpening skills for their academic and professional futures.
 Each course is carefully designed to suit student interests and encourage intellectual curiosity.

-• In the law module, students will go behind the edifice of the courtroom to explore how law functions in the real world.
+• The law is the foundation on which America is built.
+In our current political climate, how do we navigate this foundation while at the same time continue being a nation of immigrants?
+In this module, students will go behind the edifice of the courtroom to explore how law functions in the real world.
 Focusing on New York City, students will investigate how current laws and the changing political landscape affect the city’s population, participating in critical debates around these themes.

 • Students will dive into immigration and the law through the lens of journalism, examining how it is reported on and navigate the challenges that covering vibrant immigrant communities incur.
 In the journalism module, students will learn and use basic journalism practices to understand both the immigration system and the role of law in the immigration debate today.